Business Information Technology

 - be eligible to work in the U.S. without sponsorship;

-- have a minimum of a two-year college/technical degree (appropriate IT and/or Health IT certifications may be required for specific training tracks);
+- have a minimum of a two-year college/technical degree;

-- have a minimum of two years of experience (more experience may be required for specific training tracks), plus,
+- have a minimum of two years of work experience;

-- possess basic computer skills including Microsoft Office and using the Internet;
+- possess basic computer skills, including a working knowledge of Microsoft Office and navigating the Internet;

 - have no outstanding balance at CPCC.

-Please note: Only one scholarship can be awarded to any eligible individual.
+- Only one REACH IT scholarship can be awarded to any individual.